...

 The rehabilitation process should be started as early as possible after acute trauma, preferably at the intensive care unit, as soon as the patient’s clinical status allows for acute rehabilitation.
 Acute phase.
 Rehabilitation interventions in patients with TBI should begin as soon as their clinical condition allows.

-Symptoms that may occur after Traumatic Brain Injury(TBI) may include:
+Symptoms after Traumatic Brain Injury(TBI)

 • Dizziness